 The difficulties began to come into the open about the time of the recognition of Independence and the formation of the federal R.I.S.
 As has been said, the Masjumi programme of December 1949 breathed a somewhat different spirit.
-89 The emphasis had apparently shifted from formulations concerning religious principles to a number of practical questions concerning the transition from the Republic of Indonesia ("Jogja") to the R.I.S., which would include the whole territory of the former Dutch East Indies.
+The emphasis had apparently shifted from formulations concerning religious principles to a number of practical questions concerning the transition from the Republic of Indonesia ("Jogja") to the R.I.S., which would include the whole territory of the former Dutch East Indies.
 Such questions included, for instance, membership of the United Nations, the setting up of a Diplomatic Service, the formation of a Constituent Assembly and preparations for general elections.
-The programme also contained a number of socio-economic demands concerning, for example, the transformation of the colonial economy into a national economy and the care of victims of the fighting.
+The programme also contained a number of socio-economic demands concerning, for example, the transformation of the fighting.